MischaU8/yumyum/modelling/model-a-peace-symbol_yj0-j1JjRAs.md

-then deselect the counter faces extrude the selected faces hide the curves then add fillets to all the curves and you're all set oh look at the time
+then deselect the counter faces extrude the selected faces hide the curves then add fillets to all the curves and you're all set